 Or if not two words over, maybe it’s just a letter or two over, in which case the world just became verery confusing.
 No, that’s not a typo.
 It’s what very would look like if your vision suddenly shifted back two letterers or even threhree.
 Do you see why learning phonics might be a bit of a challenge?
 And don’t forget, when the eyes switch back the other way, your child mit suddenly miss two letters or posly even three, or just jump a word or two.

 I have personally observed a child reading whose eyes were not even tracking on the same line.
 Every few seconds, he would suddenly be reading a word one line lower or one line higher on the page.
-While this is a less-common phenomenon, it can occur if the child is undergoing alternating suppression of his vision.
+While this is a less-common phenomenon, it can occur if the child is undergoing alternating suppression of his vision and has very poor convergence ability.
 Incidentally, he wasn’t doing well in school and had become something of a behavior problem besides.
 Should this be surprising?

-Alternating suppression is a real phenomenon, and it’s common in cases where a young child’s brain is still attempting to develop convergence ability.
-It seems to me to be the mechanism by which the brain attempts to train the child’s convergence ability.
+Alternating suppression is a real phenomenon.
+It seems reasonable to assume that this is a mechanism that the brain uses in an attempt to train a child’s convergence ability.
 It does so by continually demonstrating clarity (when one eye is suppressed) alternated with confusion and resultant discomfort (both eyes being used simultaneously) while keeping both eyes in the game for the time being (the alternating process.)
 In time, if a child occasionally achieves clarity with both eyes simultaneously, he will find that to be the more comfortable situation and subconsciously work toward achieving that situation more frequently.
 If all goes well, the brain have trained his ability to converge his eyes to a single near point consistently and accurately.

 Compensating Behaviors